Tip:Use WMI Control to Manage Windows Management Instrumentation

 You control the configuration of the WMI service through WMI Control, which can be accessed on a local or remote system by using the following steps:

-1. Click Start, type administrative tools
+1. Click Start, type administrative tools, and hit Enter.

 2. Then click Computer Management.